elumobility/elu-twins/README.md

 You can check out the jupyter notebook found under [here](notebooks/quick_start_api.ipynb).

 ## Next steps
-- Increase coverage
+- Improve test coverage
-- Additional OCPP 1.6 and 2.0.1 features
+- Incorporate additional OCPP 1.6 and 2.0.1 operations

 ## How to contribute
 We welcome contributions from everyone who is willing to improve this project.
 Whether you're fixing bugs, adding new features, improving documentation, or suggesting new ideas, your help is greatly appreciated!
 Just make sure you follow these simple guidelines before opening up a PR: